Sign up

 Law (JD)Constitutional Law, International Law, Corporate Law160-165155-1604.5-5.0

-Application Requirements Other Than GRE to Study at USA Universities
+Application Requirements Other Than GRE in USA at US and Canadian Universities Accepting Minimum GRE Score for MS

-Apart from GRE scores, several other requirements are essential for admission to top universities in the USA.
-While the specific criteria vary depending on the university, most programs generally require the following:
+Apart from GRE scores, several other requirements are mandatory for admission to top universities in the USA.

-1. Academic Transcripts: Official transcripts from previous institutions showcasing a strong academic record.
+1. Academic Transcripts: Official transcripts from previous institutions that demonstrate an impressive academic record.

-2. Letters of Recommendation: Typically two to three letters of recommendation from professors or employers highlighting your qualifications and potential.
+2. Letters of Recommendation: Typically two or three letters of recommendation professors or employers that describe your qualifications and potential.

-3. Statement of Purpose (SOP): A detailed essay outlining your academic interests, career goals, and reasons for choosing the specific program.
+3. Statement of Purpose (SOP): A formal, descriptive essay that outlines your academic interests, career aspirations, and motivation for selecting that specific program.

-4. English Proficiency Tests: For international students, tests like TOEFL or IELTS are mandatory to demonstrate English language proficiency.
+4. English Proficiency Tests: For international students, TOEFL or IELTS tests are required to demonstrate your proficiency in English.

-5. Resume or CV: A comprehensive resume detailing your academic, professional, and extracurricular achievements.
+5. Resume or CV: A comprehensive resume describing your academic experience, work experience or internships, and extracurricular experience.

-6. Application Fee: Payment of the application fee as required by the university.
+6. Application Fee: Payment for the university-required application fee.

 Scholarship NameOffering Institution/UniversityRequired GRE Score (Section-wise)Amount (USD)